What is a Chromosome? Type, Discover, Functions, Structure

 Structure of Eukaryotic chromosome

-During prophase, the chromatin material appears as a very thin fibre.
+During prophase, the chromatin material appears as a very thin fiber.
 These are called Chromonemata( single chromonema).

 These represent chromatids in the early stage of condensation.
 Each chromonema is a single DNA molecule with its associated proteins.